Barbara Gogan: Solo work and collaborations

 After the Passions disbanded, Gogan relocated to New York City and later France, furthering her career in experimental, ambient, and electronic music.

 She was a guest artist on French composer Hector Zazou's 1992 project Sahara Blue, which featured multiple experimental and world-music artists.
 She contributed vocals and co-wrote two songs on the album.
 In 1997, she collaborated with Zazou on the album Made on Earth, released on Crammed Discs.
-The record blended Zazou's ambient soundscapes with Gogan's vocals and lyrics.
+The record blended Zazou's ambient soundscapes with Gogan's guitar, vocals and lyrics.
 NPR's All Things Considered praised the album as "a CD of smart lyrics and intricately produced sounds", with critic Charles de Ledesma highlighting Gogan's "intimate vocals" as central to the work.

 Gogan contributed lyrics to Sara Lee's 2000 solo album Make It Beautiful, which featured songwriting by other notable artists including Ani DiFranco and Emily Saliers.
 The album received coverage in Billboard.

 Gogan produced and recorded her solo album Wheels/Ruedas (2002) across multiple countries.
 In 2021, she released the tracks "Horizon", featuring Tuvan throat singer Albert Kuvezin, and "Crazy Bird".
 Gogan performed as a guest on Lene Lovich's 2019 UK tour.